TheOnionBay/TORrents/onion-routing.md

 The same thing is done with the third node to create the tunnel.

-As you may notice, we are modeling stateful multiplexed TLS secured TCP connections (actual implementation of the node network in TOR) with the data structure in each node that relates inbound IP's, CID's, SessKey with outbound IP's, CID's.
+As you may notice, we are modelling stateful multiplexed TLS secured TCP connections (actual implementation of the node network in TOR) with the data structure in each node that relates inbound IP's, CID's, SessKey with outbound IP's, CID's.

 ## Connecting the tracker

-When client A has the 3 session keys in its possesion it has to send a final connection message to the tracker.
+When client A has the 3 session keys in its possession it has to send a final connection message to the tracker.
 The exit node Z will get a message with a CID for which it has no UpCID (nor any DownCID).
 This message is intended for the tracker.
-It will decrypt the payload with its private assymetric key as described before and check the `to:` field and relay the message.
+It will decrypt the payload with its private asymmetric key as described before and check the `to:` field and relay the message.
 As when extending the tunnel, the node Z will create a new CID for the connection between Z and the tracker.
 The payload of the message is the list of files the